imnaK/quantum/docs/README.md

 ## Is this safe?

-As previously mentioned, this plugin serves as an additional layer of security rather than an absolute safeguard.
+As mentioned above, this plugin serves as an additional layer of security rather than an absolute safeguard.
 It facilitates secure encryption and decryption of messages and keys across different channels.
 However, it's important to note that there are no fail-safes like 2FA or similar measures in place.

 ## What cryptography techniques do we use?